When you can appeal

 Help you can get

 Discuss the problem with your local authority before you appeal.
-If you can’t agree you can ask to talk to a mediation adviser.
+If you cannot agree you can ask to talk to a mediation adviser.
 They’ll bring you and your local authority together to try to work out a solution.

 If you decide to appeal, check if you can get legal aid.